LevelChatLevelChatDocs

 ConceptLicenseSubscription

-What it grantsRuntime entitlements (rooms, features, caps)A plan + included usage + payment terms
+What it grantsRuntime entitlements (rooms, features, caps)A plan + server count / included usage + payment terms

-Where it livesSigned JWT in LEVELCHAT_LICENSE env varStripe / customer portal, mirrored in admin-api
+Where it livesCompact JWT in the LEVELCHAT_LICENSE env varStripe, mirrored in admin-api / billing-svc

-Where you change itRe-issue from LevelChat licensingSelf-serve plan switch in /billing
+Where you change itRe-copy from /billing, install via the CLISelf-serve plan / server-count change in /billing

 Tied toA deployment fingerprint (cluster + machine)An org + Stripe customer

-Issued byLevelChat license-mint service (Ed25519 signed)Stripe + admin-api on subscription create / update
+Issued byLevelChat license-svc (cross-stack JWT)Stripe + billing-svc on subscription create / update

-What expiresThe signed JWT (exp claim, daily heartbeat)The current billing period (auto-renews)
+What expiresThe JWT (exp claim); cancelling the subscription expires itThe current billing period (auto-renews)

 If it expiresThe deployment downgrades to Community capsStripe retries the card; otherwise the plan lapses